 It has to change.

-We are told it is no longer acceptable to be on the fence about digital transformation and becoming 21st Century literate.
+It is no longer acceptable to be on the fence about the digital transformation in education.
 The need for change is not just being acclaimed by thought leaders on the stage at your favorite conference or edgy authors with provocative titles, it has in fact become legitimized by top departments of education around the world, our most respected professional associations and organizations and by policy makers globally.
 Everyone is chanting technology, technology, technology.

-I use to spend a great deal of my time helping educators understand why we had to shift.
-But we now know the why of 21st Century culture shift.
+I used to spend a great deal of my time helping educators understand why we had to shift. its the year 2020 and we know the why.
 You can ask almost anyone and they can tell you why.
 We see it on TV, in sitcoms, the news — everyday I hear someone in education using a sound bite that originated with those of us who were leading the first wave of adoption.
 It warms me inside.
 It is clear — we get it.
 Or do we?

 We are becoming smarter and smarter about the how.
 Some have even begun to move into the standardization and credentialing of what how looks like in teaching and learning practices.
-There are plenty of books, oodles of workshops and conferences and hashtag chats galore.
+There are plenty of books, countless workshops and conferences and hashtag chats galore.

 So where is the rub?
 Why is this still so hard?
 Why do I feel like my epitaph will say, “Sheryl dragged educators into the 21st Century kicking and screaming as they went.”